Last Updated on 10 February 2025

 As if that weren’t enough, more or less halfway through, there is a detour to a beautiful reserve, the Cava del Carosselo .
 If you want, you can then follow a simple path carved into the rock by the Arabs more than 1,000 years ago, which will take you inside this quarry, crossed by a river that also forms two picturesque lakes where you can cool off .

 In the quarry you will also find the remains of mills and tanneries carved into the rock , of Arab origin.
-Here, in fact, the tanning of the skins and the milling of the grain were possible thanks to the river and then the finished products were transported upstream along the path.
-Here the Arabs gave birth to a flourishing trade in food and textile products , a continuous coming and going of goods transported continuously upstream and downstream, hence the name of the quarry, Carosello.
+Here, in fact, the tanning of hides and the milling of grain were possible precisely because of the river, and then the finished products were transported upstream by trail.
+The Arabs here gave rise to a flourishing trade in food and textiles, a constant coming and going of goods transported downstream and upstream, hence the name of the quarry, Carousel.

 Just think that in Morocco, in the medieval quarter of Fes , there are the same tanneries, which are still used today .
 The tanneries in Noto Antica were actually, in much more remote times, necropolises.
 That is, caves dug into the rock by the ancient Sicani people (among the first peoples to live in Sicily), who used them as tombs.
 Then these caves were adapted and modified over time by the various peoples who followed one another.